Modality specific U-Net variants for biomedical image segmentation: A survey: Other U-Net variants and imaging

-For histopathological image segmentation, Punn et al.~\cite{punn2020inception} proposed an inception U-Net model where standard convolution layers are replaced by inception blocks that consists of parallel convolutions of varying filter sizes and a hybrid pooling operation.
-The hybrid pooling operation draws the potential feature maps from the spectral domain via Hartley transform~\cite{zhang2018hartley} to preserve more spatial information, and spatial domain with the help of max pooling to aim for sharp features, by using the $1\times 1$ convolution.
-The model is trained using the segmentation loss function described as the average of binary cross entropy, dice coefficient and Jaccard index losses to address the class imbalance problem in KDSB18 dataset.
-The authors achieved significant improvement over other models with less number of parameters.
-Ibtehaz et al.~\cite{ibtehaz2020multiresunet} proposed another extension of the U-Net model as MultiResU-Net, where the convolution operations are replaced with MultiRes blocks in encoder-decoder paths, and Res path is added in the bottleneck layer.
+For histopathological image segmentation, \cite{punn2020inception} proposed an inception U-Net model where standard convolution layers are replaced by inception blocks that consist of parallel convolutions of varying filter sizes and a hybrid pooling operation.
+The hybrid pooling operation draws the potential feature maps from the spectral domain via Hartley transform~\citep{zhang2018hartley} to preserve more spatial information and spatial domain with the help of max pooling to aim for sharp features, by using the $1\times 1$ convolution.
+The authors achieved significant improvement over other models using KDSB18 dataset with less number of parameters. \cite{ibtehaz2020multiresunet} proposed another extension of the U-Net model as MultiResU-Net, where the convolution operations are replaced with MultiRes blocks in encoder-decoder paths, and Res path is added in the bottleneck layer.
 Inspired from the inception and residual model, the MultiRes blocks are built using stacked convolutions with a succession of $3\times 3$ filters, and a residual $1\times 1$ convolution connection is added.
 The Res path tends to propagate the feature maps from the encoder phase to decoder phase with the series of residual convolution blocks.
 The model is evaluated on different datasets covering fluorescence images, ISBI-2012, ISIC-2017, CVC-ClinicDB and BraTS17.